calmripple/nolebase/README_EN.md

 pnpm docs:build
 ```

-After the build is completed, the rendered HTML and various resources will be stored in the `.vitepress/dist` directory, You can deploy the Nólëbase knowledge base by uploading the `.vitepress/dist` directory.
+After the build is completed, the rendered HTML and various resources will be stored in the `.vitepress/dist` directory, You can deploy the 存在与知 knowledge base by uploading the `.vitepress/dist` directory.

 #### Deploying Pages Using Static Website Hosting Services

-Nólëbase knowledge base uses the VitePress static website generator to drive and generate static pages, making it possible for deployment to the following well-known **static website hosting services**:
+存在与知 knowledge base uses the VitePress static website generator to drive and generate static pages, making it possible for deployment to the following well-known **static website hosting services**:

 - [Netlify](https://netlify.com/)
 - [Vercel](https://vercel.com/)